Mao, Chad: Transport

 The area is very isolated and land travel is difficult (along sand tracks that can only be negotiated using four-by-four vehicles or camels).
 The town has a small airport, Mao Airport (IATA: AMO, ICAO: FTTU), with a paved runway.

 Economy

 On Wednesdays, which is "Grand Market Day", fresh produce is sold such as onion, garlic, dates, carrots, tomatoes, cucumbers and sometimes aubergines, which were introduced in 2009 by the UN Food and Agriculture Organization.
 Fruits are also sold, especially bananas and sometimes mangoes, papayas and guavas.
 Millet is also available in both white and red types.

 Demographics

-The number of population for 1993 and 2009 correspond to the official census, for 2019 it was estimated based on population growth in the Kanem area.
+The population for 1993 and 2009 corresponds to the official census.
+For 2019 it was estimated based on population growth in the Kanem area.